Blogs

 Why Enable Hardware Virtualization?

-Press the BIOS access key during the boot process.
+- Press the BIOS access key during startup (common keys):

 - Dell: F2